 - All parties are fully committed to fulfilling the contract

 - All parties’ rights are easily identified in the document

-- The performance obligations of the company providing services and the payment terms associated with the performance obligations should be clearly outlined in the contract.
+- Performance obligations of the company providing services and all associated payment terms are clearly outlined

 These criteria are no different from the average contract.